matthias-reis/carda-gatsby/content/articles/2021/11/the-puppeteer.md

 **Anne:** What is your favourite thing to eat after a hard gig?

 **Rodney:** To be honest, I usually don't eat anything after a performance because it's usually too late.
 The next day, however, I eat even more – preferably something greasy, of course.
-Preferably french fries, maybe some fancy substitute like nuggets –  and lots of vegan mayonnaise!
+For example french fries, and maybe some fancy substitute like nuggets –  and lots of vegan mayonnaise!
 But as much as I love junk food sometimes, I also love to cook my own, and lasagne is a guarantee.
 I discovered it for myself over the Corona period.
 After a performance, however, it has to be quick.
 So fries with some deep-fried stuff are my first choice!

 **Anne:** Enough about veganism.
 You formed in 2015 from the progressive deathcore band Lost Without Direction.
 How did the change come about?